Celestia-End/capstone-1/README.md

     - Type `2` to add a payment
     - Type `3` to view your ledger
     - Type `X` to exit the program

-Your transactions will be saved automatically in `transactions.csv`.